-- People's medicines were managed safely and relatives did not raise any concerns about medicines management.
-The registered manager assessed risks relating to medicines management and put guidance in place for staff to follow, including for 'as required' medicines. - Only staff who had received suitable training administered medicines to people.
+- People's medicines were managed safely and we have received no concerns regarding medicines management.
+The registered manager assessed risks relating to medicines management and put guidance place for staff to follow, including for 'as required' medicines. - Only staff who had received suitable training administered medicines to people.
 The registered manager carried out medicines competency checks on staff to check they retained the right skills and knowledge. - Staff recorded medicines administration appropriately and the registered manager regularly checked people received their medicines as prescribed.
 Medicines were stored safely.